Roswell, New Mexico: Climate

 Roswell is located in both the High Plains and the Chihuahuan Desert and has four very distinct seasons, giving it a cold semi-arid climate (BSk) according to the Köppen climate classification.
 Winters are cool, but usually sunny, and snowfall can occur.
 Spring is mild and usually warm, but can still be cold on occasion.
 Summers are very hot (as is common with the High Plains of New Mexico and Colorado) and averages around 30 days per year when the temperature rises above 100 F, which can be unpleasant.
 The North American monsoon occurs during the summer, and can bring torrential downpours, severe thunderstorms (with high winds and hail) and sometimes even tornadoes.
 The rain can provide a cooling relief from the scorching great plains heat.
 Fall is usually warm and pleasant, but can be cold late in the season.
-Snow is possible in October and November.
+Snow is possible generally from late October to March.

 The record low in Roswell is -24 F on January 11, 1962, and February 8, 1933.
 The record high is 114 F on June 27, 1994.